rinigus/pure-maps/README.md

 ## Packaging

-At present, Sailfish OS version is packaged as RPM, Linux version is packaged using Flatpak or RPM, and Ubuntu Touch version as click.
+Pure Maps is packaged for different distributions.
+Included in the source tree: Sailfish OS version is packaged as RPM, Linux version is packaged using Flatpak or RPM, and Ubuntu Touch version as click.
+Several distributions provide packaging scripts in their source trees.

 For packaging, please copy `tools/apikeys_dummy.py` to `tools/apikeys.py` and fill missing API keys for the services that you